 Apart from regular things, OSMC is supportive of a range of Wi-Fi adapters and TV tuners.
-The web-based UI and support for desktop environment show that the platform is here to stay.
-Perhaps, it is this vision that has won OSMC so many accolades the likes of from Lifehacker, Wall Street Journal and New York Times.
+The web-based UI and support for desktop environments show that the platform is here to stay.
+Perhaps, it is this vision that has won OSMC so many accolades the likes of from Lifehacker, Wall Street Journal, and New York Times.
 So much so, OSMC has also launched its flagship device, the VERO 4K.
 The device comes with support for HD audio, 4K video, and 10-bit content.

 8. Universal Media Server

-|Supports||Windows, MacOS, Linux|
+|Supports||Windows, macOS, Linux|

 |Price||Free of charge|

 Universal Media Server is a hassle-free media streaming platform that is also DLNA compliant.
 Originally a PS3 media server fork, USM makes it possible to stream media files to multiple devices, including Blu-ray players, smartphones, TVs, and even game consoles.
 The UI is amazingly simple and can be set up very easily as well.
 The media player can stream, transcode and play video, audio, and image in a number of formats.
 Features of the players include bit-rate adjustment, and of course, DLNA support.